Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Introduction

-such that \eqref{eq:fixed_point-eq} has a unique solution $x^*(u)$ for all $u$.
-What can be said about the compactness of the map $u \mapsto x^*(u)$ under the assumption that $u \mapsto F(x,u)$ is compact for each fixed $x$?}\\[2mm] In Section \ref{sec:CP_for_FPM}, we prove an abstract compactness principle for parameter-dependent fixed point maps, cf.~Theorem~\ref{thm:main_1}, under the additional assumption that \eqref{eq:fixed_point-eq} can be solved via the contraction principle (Banach's fixed point theorem).
-Moreover, we derive some variants of Theorem \ref{thm:main_1} which turn out to be quite useful for applications to ODEs and PDEs.
-In Subsection \ref{subsec:application_p>1}, we use our previous finding to show that the fixed point map $u \mapsto x(\,\cdot\,,\xi_0,u)$ of \eqref{eq2:BMS} is compact for $p > 1$.
+In Section \ref{sec:CP_for_FPM}, we prove an abstract compactness principle for parameter-dependent fixed point maps, cf.~Theorem~\ref{thm:main_1}, under the additional assumption that \eqref{eq:fixed_point-eq} can be solved via the contraction principle (Banach's fixed point theorem).
+Moreover, we derive some corollaries of Theorem \ref{thm:main_1} which turn out to be quite useful for applications to ODEs and PDEs.
+In Subsection \ref{subsec:application_p>1}, we use our previous findings to show that the fixed point map $u \mapsto x(\,\cdot\,,\xi_0,u)$ of \eqref{eq2:BMS} is compact for $p > 1$.
 This immediately allows us to generalize the non-controllability result of Ball, Marsden, and Slemrod to semi-linear systems.
 Unfortunately, for $p = 1$ the fixed point map $u \mapsto x(\,\cdot\,,\xi_0,u)$ fails to be compact.
-Nevertheless, in Subsection \ref{subsec:application_p=1} a ``minor'' detour allows us to prove relative compactness of the reachable sets
+Nevertheless, in Subsection \ref{subsec:application_p=1} a ``minor'' detour guided by Corollary \ref{cor:main_3a} allows us to prove relative compactness of the reachable sets

-directly via Corollary \ref{cor:main_3a}.
-For this reason, we can finally conclude that the non-controllability result extends to the semi-linear case even for $p = 1$.
-Our approach to the case $p=1$ was certainly inspired by \cite{BCC2019a}.
+For this reason, we can finally extend the non-controllability statement by Ball, Marsden, and Slemrod to semi-linear systems and all $p \geq 1$.
+Moreover, we expect that the derived compactness principle will reveal further non-controllability results for infinite systems whenever a contraction argument can be applied to ``construct'' solutions.

+Concluding, we should notice that there are of course results on ``exact'' (local) controllability for infinite dimensional systems.
+Basically they fall into two categories: Either (local) controllability is obtained in a space of higher regularity which is often compactly embedded in the original one (cf.~\cite{Beauchard2011} and the references therein) or they fit not into the above setting like boundary control problems (cf.~\cite{LaTri1991,Zuazua1988}).